Making the Most of Wine Country Last Updated: March 2023

 It has always been possible to find cheese, fruit and crackers or bread at most Connecticut vineyards, and a couple now offer fine dining and extensive menus as well.

-The Connecticut Vineyard and Winery Association’s blue signs help guide you to and among the wineries that now make up the Connecticut Wine Trail.
+The Connecticut Vineyard and Winery Association’s blue signs help guide you to and among the wineries that now make up Connecticut Wine Country.
 Throughout the year, the Trail hosts tastings and events, as well as sample itineraries, to help you get the most of what Connecticut has to offer.
-Also of note is the Wine Trail’s Passport Program, for which members obtaining at least 16 stamps during the course of the year are eligible to win prizes.
+Also of note is the Wine Country’s Passport Program, for which members get a chance to win prizes.

 But what about the wine itself?
 A couple of years ago, Connecticut Magazine invited judges to sample Connecticut wines and judge them in six categories.
 Their favorite wines were: